kevquirk/512kb.club/scripts/docs_site_size_rechecker.md

 ### Excluding site from checks

-To exclude a site from checks you can either remove the site or change the `last_checked` Key-Pair to todays date or a date in the future to make it last in the list.
+To exclude a site from checks you can either remove the site or change the `last_checked` Key-Pair to today's date or a date in the future to make it last in the list.

 ## Troubleshooting